OpenMath/OM3/README.md

-This repository mostly just contains the issues of the old OM3 process (brainstorming for an OpenMath2+ or OpenMath3 standard).
+This repository mostly just contains the issues of the old OM3 process (brainstorming for an OpenMath2+ or OpenMath3 standard) that were at  https://trac.mathweb.org/OM3.
+This may or may not lead to a new version of OpenMath in the future.